“This is a great trail to prep for non-technical riding, and it has it all: flats, climbs, turns.”

 — Brandon Rolfes

 This is not a technical trail, but it really has a nice terrain balance.
 You'll get a lot of climbing, rollers, weaving around cactus, tight turns, downhills, and level ground.
+Great views throughout.
+Recommend going clockwise.
+The climbs are a challenge but the reward is nice, long, flowing downhills.

 Need to Know